sfmix/sfmix/documentation/design_docs/001-management_ip_renumbering.md

 2620:11a:b00f:fffe::/64 will be used for the "in-band" management network peering LAN over the exchange fabric

+2620:11a:b00f:fffd::/64 will be used for the non-site-specific, site-spanning access LAN on the management network.

 ## Proposed Rollout Plan

 The renumbering could happen in phases: